-It took a lot of time and effort to find that out.
-What this book will do is to call into severe (and perhaps fatal) question the legend of the 'Golden Age of Jews in Islam".
-Any Muslim anti-Semitic ideologue has abundant sources for his beliefs in the doctrine and history of his faith, with no need to import kufir doctrines.
+It took a lot of time and effort to find that of the "Golden Age of Jews in Islam".
+Any this social ailment.
+Joseph Bell would have Muslim anti-Semitic ideologue has abundant sources for his beliefs in the doctrine and history of his faith, with no need to import kufir doctrines.

-ARISTOTLE WAS NOT BELGIAN Review by Joseph T Major of HISTORY LESSON: A Race Odyssey
+ARISTOTLE WAS NOT BELGIAN

+Review by Joseph T Major of HISTORY LESSON:

+A Race Odvssev